Login or Register for FREE!

 A mobile transceiver can draw many Amperes of current when transmitting.
 That current needs to come directly from the battery.
 Using another electrical path could reduce the current available and hinder the tranceiver's performance.

 Note that the "chassis ground" mentioned in the answer refers to the chassis of the vehicle; most vehicles have a heavy duty wire from the battery to a point on the chassis where all other major negative connections go to.
-It's generally considered better to connect there rather than the battery itself if possible.
+It's generally considered better to connect there rather than the battery itself if possible to prevent ground loops and other issues, but all electrical ground in a vehicle eventually connects to the negative terminal of the battery.

 Last edited by kd7bbc.
 Register to edit